morgan-heisler/DeckBench/Task1_Generation_Evaluation.md

 └── papers/ # Reference paper PDFs
 ```

-Paths can be changed using command-line arguments (see below).
+Paths can be changed using command-line arguments.

 ## Running the Evaluation